mswebarts/Product-Addons/readme.txt

 4. Upload the downloaded plugin zip file
 5. Then activate it.

-Once the plugin is activated, go to MS Web Arts -> Breview from the admin menu.
+Once the plugin is activated, go to MS Web Arts -> Product Addons from the admin menu.
 You can control all the settings of the plugin from this page.

-Pro Tip: If you see any PHP warning in your site's frontend, just go to MS Web Arts -> Breview and click on the Save Settings button.
+Pro Tip: If you see any PHP warning in your site's frontend, just go to MS Web Arts -> Product Addons and click on the Save Settings button.

 **Method Two**